 Duties vary significantly from job to job, but the following list includes typical job duties one might encounter as an oceanographer:

-In most cases, the minimum education requirement to work as an oceanographer is a university graduate degree.
-If you are a post-secondary student considering a career as an oceanographer, the following programs are most applicable:
+If you are a post-secondary student considering a career as an environmental geophysicist, the following programs are most applicable.

 My post-secondary education began with a Bachelor of Science degree majoring in chemistry.
 After graduating, I attended a presentation by an oceanographer and it changed my career focus.
 I soon had a job and plans for my Master's degree in Oceanography.
 If you want to work in this area, employment as an oceanographer can be found with large oil companies, federal and provincial governments as well as consulting firms.
 One of my first duties as an oceanographer was principal investigator on coastal environmental surveys.
 A few years later, I started my own consulting company providing services in coastal environmental sampling, offshore discharge monitoring, occupational hygiene and marine chemist gas inspections of commercial shipping.